mavenraven/forecast/README.md

 34343 doesn't work for example

+didn't do extended forecast

 error page results
 didnt use service objects
 county instead of city
 using memory cache in prod, would use redis for a real deployment

 fix placeholder thing in error messages

+getting flash to work correctly

 fix http://localhost:3000/10007
 Things you may want to cover: